 The band today enjoys a membership from a wide variety of backgrounds.
 The band contains homemakers, physicians, music teachers, business men and women, ministers, retired people, college students, and a few outstanding high school musicians.
 All share the common enjoyment of playing their instruments and providing the community with a wholesome family activity.

-With continued support from the City of Burlington, the Municipal Band performs free Sunday evening concerts in Crapo Park during the summer months.
+The Municipal Band performs free Sunday evening concerts in Crapo Park during the summer months.
 These concerts are presented from 7:30 until 8:30 P.M. at the Crapo Park Bandshell, located on Grandview Drive within the park.
 This site provides concert goers a magnificent view of the Mississippi River and the Illinois farmlands spread below, and a wide lawn where listeners can choose to sit on park benches provided near the bandshell, or bring their own lawn chairs or blankets, perhaps to sit near the illuminated Foehlinger Fountain.
 The concerts are well attended by people of all ages, and many visitors to Burlington make it a point to return each summer to hear at least one concert.

 This website is now maintained by members of the Burlington Municipal Band.